 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
 You can find online filing information and contact information on the DOL website.
 Once you file, you must continue to file weekly claims with the DOL for each week for which you are claiming benefits.

 Once it receives your application, the DOL will send you some documents, including a Monetary Determination Letter indicating your potential benefit amount and duration.

 If your claim for unemployment is denied, you have 21 days to appeal the decision with the Appeals Division.
 Your request for appeal must be in writing (letter format is fine, or you can file online at http://www.ctdol.state.ct.us/appeals/apfrmnt.htm).

 After receiving your appeal request, a hearing will be scheduled to receive evidence from both you and your employer.
 A Referee will preside over the hearing and send you written notice of his or her decision.
 If you disagree with the Referee's decision, you can appeal to the Board of Review within 21 days.
 And, if you disagree with the Board's decision, you can appeal to the Connecticut Superior Court within 21 days.

-The DOL provides additional information on the unemployment process at its website, http://www.ctdol.state.ct.us/UI-OnLine/index.htm (select "Job Seekers" to apply for benefits online, find out current eligibility requirements and benefit amounts, learn about the appeals process, and much more).
+The DOL provides additional information on the unemployment process at its website, including how to apply, eligibility requirements and benefit amounts, appeals procedures, and much more.